google-research/arxiv-latex-cleaner/README.md

                         the commands listed here duplicate that after commands_to_delete, the default action will be retaining the wrapped text.
+  --environments_to_delete ENVIRONMENTS_TO_DELETE [ENVIRONMENTS_TO_DELETE ...]
+                        LaTeX environments that will be deleted.
+Useful for e.g. user-defined comment environments.
+For example, to
+                        delete all occurrences of \begin{note} ... \end{note},
+                        run the tool with `--environments_to_delete note`.
+                        Please note that the positional argument `input_folder` cannot come immediately after
+                        `environments_to_delete`, as the parser does not have any way to know if it's another environment to delete.
   --use_external_tikz USE_EXTERNAL_TIKZ
                         Folder (relative to input folder) containing
                         externalized tikz figures in PDF format.